 Yes.
 Once the sadness and pain of dissolution begins to leave, there is often an “identity” transition that follows.
 A two-person identity becomes a single identity.
 This transition often means relinquishing the emotional dependency in favor of establishing a new identity as a single person.
 This is often a painful process of self-discovery.
 It may involve living in a new home, exploring new interests and activities, and making new friends.
 During this time, it is a good idea to call on trusted friends and relatives for support and encouragement.

-Henry Dahut, Esq. is a strategic-planning and brand-marketing specialist in Studio City, California who works with the leadership of some of the largest and most profitable law firms in the world.
-He is also a special advisor to the State Bar of California, Law Practice Management and Technology Committee, and the author of Marketing the Legal Mind and Law Firms 2020 -- Firms of the Future.
-His website is at www.GotTrouble.com.
+Henry Dahut is an attorney, author, educator, and brand-marketing strategis who works with the leadership of some of the largest and most profitable law firms in the world.
+He is also a special advisor to the State Bar of California, Law Practice Management and Technology Committee, and the author of Marketing the Legal Mind and Law Firms 2020 – Firms of the Future.